Mueller report: House Intelligence Committee

 The House Intelligence Committee announced on May 14, 2019, that it would investigate whether attorneys for Trump and his family members – Jay Sekulow, Alan Futerfas, Abbe Lowell and Alan Garten – "reviewed, shaped and edited" Michael Cohen's false testimony to Congress.

 On June 25, 2019, House Intelligence Committee Chairman, Adam Schiff, and chairman of the House Judiciary Committee, Jerry Nadler, both publicly announced that Mueller agreed to publicly testify before House Judiciary and Intelligence Committees on July 17.

 On July 24, 2019, Mueller testified before the House Intelligence Committee after being subpoenaed.
 When asked as to why the Special Counsel did not subpoena President Trump, Mueller stated that they did not subpoena the president "because of the necessity of expediting" the investigation.
 "If we did subpoena the president, he would fight the subpoena and we would be in the midst of the investigation for a substantial period of time."

+Senate Intelligence Committee

+The Senate Intelligence Committee had no doubts about Trump and his campaign's efforts to help Russia: